 - Joshua Tree cabin rentals with historic cabins, tiny homes and even a geodesic dome.

-If you prefer full service, Booking.com has plenty of hotel and motel listings for Joshua Tree, and also nearby 29 Palms and Yucca Valley.
-If you want to keep consistent with the western theme, I’d suggest the Joshua Tree Ranch House (which features wood paneling, a pool and a kitchenette).
-Check reviews on Trip Advisor or book with Booking.com.
+If you prefer full service, Booking.com has plenty of hotel and motel listings for Joshua Tree, and also nearby 29 Palms and Yucca Valley, like the western-themed Joshua Tree Ranch House or Pioneertown Motel.

 Whatever you do, don’t stay in the Krblin Jihn Kabin.
 These walls won’t keep out the wind and snakes.